Chapter 4117-9 Negotiations

 (4) A statement defining all unresolved issues and summarizing the position of the party with regard to each unresolved issue.

 (G) The parties may mutually agree to an extension of the statutory fact-finding timelines at any time subsequent to the appointment of the fact-finding panel.
-An extension must be in writing, specific as to duration, signed by both parties, and submitted to the panel and filed with the board within five days of its execution.
+An extension must be specific as to duration, agreed to by both parties, and submitted to the panel and filed with the board via electronic mail within five days of its execution.
 An extension may be continued, provided the original extension procedures are followed.
-The fact-finding panel has no authority to extend the statutory timelines absent mutual agreement of the parties.
+The factfinding panel has no authority to extend the statutory timelines absent mutual agreement of the parties.

 (I) Fact-finding hearings are to be held in private.